 Valneva’s fill and finish capacities in Sweden

-Valneva’s facility in Solna, dedicated to the production of the Company’s cholera vaccine, is expanding its capacity in order to provide full fill and finish operations for the VLA2001 vaccine.
+Valneva’s facility in Solna, dedicated to the production of the Company’s cholera vaccine, has been expanding its capacity in order to provide full fill and finish operations for the VLA2001 vaccine.

 FAQ about VLA2001

 - VLA2001 is a Vero-cell based, highly-purified inactivated whole virus vaccine candidate.

 - VLA2001 is currently the only whole virus, inactivated, adjuvanted vaccine candidate in clinical trials against COVID-19 in Europe.

 - The inactivated vaccine is a proven approach that has been used for decades.

-- An inactivated SARS-CoV-2 vaccine would be suitable for wide deployment including particularly vulnerable populations.
+- An inactivated SARS-CoV-2 vaccine is expected to be suitable for wide deployment.

 - Valneva’s vaccine candidate is based on the same manufacturing platform the Company already uses to produce its FDA/EMA/MHRA approved JE vaccine.

-- VLA2001 combined with Alum and Dynavax’s FDA-approved adjuvant CpG 1018 has been demonstrated in preclinical studies and as confirmed by recently obtained initial Phase 1/2 clinical data to induce a strong immune response and has the potential to generate high titers of neutralizing antibodies in a Phase 1/2 trial (Press release).
+- VLA2001 combined with alum and Dynavax’s adjuvant CpG 1018 has been demonstrated in preclinical studies and as confirmed by recently obtained initial Phase 1/2 clinical data to induce a strong immune response and has the potential to generate high titers of neutralizing antibodies in a Phase 1/2 trial (Press release).